nbasilico/debian-mips/guides/quick-start.md

 ## Not obvious concepts
 In this section we cover the system/assembler/linker specific concepts not covered by obvious manual pages and different from emulators like SPIM and MARS.
 We assume using `as` as assembler and `ld` as linker.

 Some of these features differ if you link the C library initializers `/usr/lib/mips-linux-gnu/crt*.o`.
-These cases will be specified in the subsections "With C initializers".
+These cases will be specified in the specific subsections.
 You can dynamically link the initializers with:
 ```
 ld -o <target> <object files> /usr/lib/mips-linux-gnu/crt*.o -dynamic-linker /lib/ld.so.1
 ```